peterdev123/gitjob/README.md

    - Build a profile, change your profile picture, and showcase your skills and experiences.
    - Job Seekers: Upload resumes and track applications.

-5. **Job Posting**
+4. **Job Posting**
    - Employers can post, edit, and manage job listings.
    - Include job descriptions, salary, qualifications, and more.

-6. **Communication**
+5. **Communication**
    - Built-in messaging system for seamless interaction between Job Seekers and Employers.
    - Secure and efficient exchange of application details or interview schedules.

-7. **Notifications**
+6. **Notifications**
    - Stay informed with real-time updates on applications, messages, and job matches.

-8. **Analytics & Insights**
+7. **Resume Management**
-   - Job Seekers: Track profile views and application performance.
+   - Job Seekers can create, upload, and manage their resumes.
-   - Employers: Monitor job post engagement and applicant trends.
+   - Employers can view and manage received resumes efficiently.

+8. **Business Manager Job Management**
+   - Business Managers can manage job postings, view applications, and oversee job-related activities.
+   - Application Review and ability to accept and decline applicants

-9. **Admin Management**
+9. **Application Tracking**
-   - Platform moderation, system reports, and user account management for smooth operations.
+   - Employers and Job Seekers can track the status of job applications throughout the hiring process.

 ---